 Audit Fees.
-This category includes fees for (i) the audit of our annual consolidated financial statements, (ii) reviews of our quarterly condensed consolidated financial statements, (iii) in 2013, services in connection with our registration statements, including our registration statement on Form S-1 related to our initial public offering (the "IPO"), and (iv) services that are normally provided by our independent auditors in connection with statutory and regulatory filings or engagements.
+This category includes fees for (i) the audit of our annual consolidated financial statements, (ii) reviews of our quarterly condensed consolidated financial statements, and (iii) services that are normally provided by our independent auditors in connection with statutory and regulatory filings or engagements.